Summer study

 Special Topic

-Students design, execute, and produce an individual project of either a theoretical or applied nature.
+In this course students design, execute and produce an individual project of either a theoretical or applied nature.
 The project will involve research, analysis, creative exploration, documentation, and will result in a resolved body of work.

 Full course details